For refugee and immigration lawyers

-All lawyers who represent legal aid clients must belong to the panel(s) for the type(s) of law they practice.
-Panel standards help ensure that legal aid clients receive high‑quality services.
+All lawyers who represent legal aid clients must belong to the roster(s) for the type(s) of law they practice.
+Roster standards help ensure that legal aid clients receive high‑quality services.

-The standards for LAO’s refugee panel provide the experience and professional development requirements that refugee lawyers must meet.
+The standards for LAO’s refugee roster provide the experience and professional development requirements that refugee lawyers must meet.
 They include:

-- General standards for lawyers conducting first‑instance Refugee Protection Division (RDP) and immigration work.
+For lawyers conducting first instance Refugee Protection Division (RPD) and immigration work.

 LAO’s practice directions clarify practices and establish expectations for certain aspects of LAO‑funded refugee and immigration services.

 LAO subject matter experts will assess merit for hearing coverage by reviewing your Basis of Claim (BOC).
 To request hearing coverage, please upload a copy of your client’s BOC as soon as it is filed, along with a copy of any Notice to Appear and/or Confirmation of Referral form.